-The reason why we use cycling lands to loop sorcery-speed cards is purely so that the lines can be legally shortcut.
+The reason why we use the line above to loop sorcery-speed cards is purely so that the lines can be legally shortcut.
 If we use the regular Dakmor Combo to empty our library after reshuffling the card we cast, the line will include the same conditional factors as in the earlier chapter: we can’t know how many draw triggers we will precisely get, even though all permutations do reach the point where your library and graveyard are both empty.
-Just to be on the safe side, I recommend using the cycling land method to legitimately loop sorcery-speed cards unless they’re left in exile if only to avoid situations where people want you to play the whole thing out (for the record, it will take a ton of time).
+Just to be on the safe side, I recommend using the 12-land or the cycling land method to legitimately loop sorcery-speed cards unless they’re left in exile if only to avoid situations where people want you to play the whole thing out (for the record, it will take a ton of time).

 The Cleanup Step Win Pt.
 1: The Infinite Hand Sculpt

 Next comes yet another point why the Dakmor Combo is one of the most ridiculous combos in Magic: it has the power to abuse the cleanup step as a discard outlet to combo off.
 See the following ruling about the cleanup step, written in the Comprehensive rules: